 Q: Can I view my account details in more than one way?

 A: Yes, you can view your accounts by date, check number, payee, amount or balance in ascending or descending order.

 Q: What formats can I download my transaction history in?

 A: Internet Banking supports downloads to Quicken™, Microsoft Money™ or as a comma-delimited text file.

 Q: Can I schedule future transfers?

-Q: When can I use Internet Banking services?
+Q: When can I use Online Banking services?